nats-io/nats.py2/readme.md

 ## Supported platforms

-Confirmed to be compatible with following versions of [Python](https://www.python.org/) using [Tornado 4.2](https://github.com/tornadoweb/tornado/tree/v4.2.0) with [gnatsd](https://github.com/nats-io/gnatsd) as the server:
+Confirmed be compatible with following versions of [Python](https://www.python.org/) using [Tornado 4.2](https://github.com/tornadoweb/tornado/tree/v4.2.0) with [gnatsd](https://github.com/nats-io/gnatsd) as the server: